giselaortt/giselaortt.github.io/pages/books.md

 [//]: #  - [<u>Reading</u>](reading): My reading list
 [//]: <b></b><i></i>

 I carry reading habit from childhood but used to read only fiction.
 I started reading non-fiction in 2017 and have not stopped ever since.
-Here Are some recomendations I have and eventually a review.
+Here are some recommendations I have and eventually a review.
-If you are also into books and would like to disscuss feel free to reach out!
+If you are also into books and would like to discuss, feel free to reach out!

 ## Productivity:
-- <b>Mindset</b>, <i>Carol Dwerk</i>
+- <b>Mindset</b>, <i>Carol Dweck</i>
 > If you can pick up a single book from this list to improve your life, pick up this one.
 Pay attention to the author as many other books with this title exists.

 - <b>Indistractable: How to Control Your Attention and Choose Your Life Hardcover,</b><i> Nir Eyal</i>